ietf-wg-alto/draft-ietf-alto-unified-props-new/specification_old.md

 # Entity Domains

-This document defines three entity domain types.
-The definition of each entity domain type below includes the following: (1) entity domain type name, (3) entity domain name, (2) entity domain-specific entity identifiers, and (3) hierarchy and inheritance semantics.
-Since a global entity domain type defines a single global entity domain, we say entity domain instead of entity domain type.
+This document defines three entity domains.
+The definition of each entity domain below includes the following: (1) domain name, (2) domain-specific entity identifiers, and (3) hierarchy and inheritance semantics.

-## Internet Address Domain Types {#inet-addr-domain}
+## Internet Address Domains {#inet-addr-domain}

-The document defines two entity domain types (IPv4 and IPv6) for Internet addresses.
-Both types are global entity domain types and hence define a corresponding global entity domain as well.
+The document defines two entity domains (IPv4 and IPv6) for Internet addresses.
+Both entity domains include individual addresses and blocks of addresses.
 Since the two domains use the same hierarchy and inheritance semantics, we define the semantics together, instead of repeating for each.

 ### IPv4 Domain {#ipv4-domain}